Ischua, New York: Adjacent towns and areas

+Part of the Seneca Indian Reservation is in the town of Ischua.
+The town of Cuba in Allegany County is on the eastern town line of Ischua.
+Ischua shares its southern town boundary with the town of Hinsdale and the western town line with the town of Humphrey.
+The towns of Franklinville and Lyndon are to the north.

 Genesee Valley Canal

-On 6 May 1836, an act was passed in the New York Legislature authorizing the construction of the Genesee Valley Canal.
+On May 6, 1836, an act was passed in the New York Legislature authorizing the construction of the Genesee Valley Canal.
 According to New York State archives, the reservoir supplying the summit level impounded 68,000,000 cubic feet of water.
 A non-navigable feeder creek carried water to the summit at Hinsdale after crossing Oil Creek on an aqueduct.

 Because Ischua Creek runs north to south to the Allegheny River and the still waters of the Ischua run deep, the town of Ischua was the perfect area to build a dam and utilize the water-way.
 Routing the canal through the Ischua-Hinsdale area enabled merchants to transport commerce from Rochester to Pittsburgh.
 Thirteen feeder creeks fed the canal.
-The contract for the culverts on the Ischua feeder, as well as on lock sections 98 through 101, in Maplehurst, was awarded to Joseph T. Lyman and Dauphin Murray on Oct.
-11, 1839.
+The contract for the culverts on the Ischua feeder, as well as on lock sections 98 through 101, in Maplehurst, was awarded to Joseph T. Lyman and Dauphin Murray on October 11, 1839.
 The Ischua Dam creating the Farwell reservoir for the Genesee Valley Canal was completed in 1856.

 The town of Ischua bought the Ischua Dam area, the property located on Route 16 and Farwell Road, that houses the spillway and dam, from Cattaraugus County, for the purpose of development of this site as an educational area, because of its historical aspect and the possibility of creating a recreation area.
 Also on the property is one of Ischua's one-room schoolhouses, built in 1881, that houses the Town of Ischua Historical Society.

 For many decades there was an A-framed house that stood next to it, the town tore it down in 2015, disrupting the historic canal site with heavy equipment and causing destruction to the remains of the Dam's earthen structure.